AbuAli85/Contract-Management-System/docs/GOOGLE_MAPS_SETUP.md

 ## Prerequisites

 1. A Google Cloud Platform (GCP) account
-2. A GCP project with billing enabled
+2. A GCP project with **billing enabled** (⚠️ **REQUIRED** - The Places API requires billing to be enabled)
 3. Google Maps JavaScript API and Places API enabled

+> **Important**: Google Maps Places API requires billing to be enabled on your GCP project.
+Even if you stay within the free tier, billing must be enabled.
+You can enable billing at: <https://console.cloud.google.com/project/_/billing/enable>

 ## Setup Steps